Views

 You'll still be able to track student progress and results from your teacher account.

-This introductory Grade 1 science worksheet helps students observe and classify how different living things move on their own.
+This introductory Grade 1 science worksheet helps students observe and classify how different living things move.
 By identifying specific methods of locomotion like swimming, hopping, and flying, children develop essential biological observation skills.
-The activity ensures that learners can distinguish between various animal behaviors while building their academic science vocabulary and categorical thinking.
+The activity ensures learners can distinguish between various animal behaviors while building categorical thinking.

 At a Glance

-• Format: 1 page · 8 problems · Answer key included · PDF
+- Format: 2 pages · 16 problems · Answer key included · PDF

 What's Inside

-This one-page PDF features a primary matching activity where students draw lines to connect six different animals—including a fish, bat, and kangaroo—to their primary movement descriptors.
-Two additional short-answer questions challenge students to apply their knowledge by identifying specific animals that fly or run on four legs.
+This two-page PDF features a primary matching activity where students draw lines to connect twelve different animals—including a frog, dolphin, and rabbit—to their primary movement descriptors.
+Four additional short-answer questions challenge students to apply their knowledge by identifying specific animals that fly or run on land.
 A complete answer key is included for effortless grading and immediate feedback.

 Zero-Prep Workflow

-• Step 1: Print.
-Simply download and print the single-page worksheet for your entire class in under 30 seconds.
+- Step 1: Print (30 seconds).
+Simply download and print the two-page worksheet for your entire class.

-• Step 2: Distribute.
-Hand out the activity as a warm-up, independent science center task, or quick homework assignment requiring only one minute of teacher setup.
+- Step 2: Distribute (1 minute).
+Hand out the activity as a warm-up, independent science center task, or quick homework assignment requiring minimal teacher setup.

-• Step 3: Review.
-Use the provided answer key to quickly check student work or project it for a whole-class self-correction session in less than one minute.
+- Step 3: Review (2 minutes).
+Use the provided answer key to quickly check student work or project it for a whole-class self-correction session.

 Standards Alignment

 Aligned to 1-LS1-1: Use materials to design a solution to a human problem by mimicking how plants and/or animals use their external parts to help them survive, grow, and meet their needs.
-This worksheet focuses on the locomotion component of this standard, helping students recognize how different animals use specialized body parts to move through their environment.
+This worksheet focuses on the locomotion component, helping students recognize how animals use specialized body parts to move through their environment.
 Both standard codes can be copied directly into lesson plans, IEP goals, or district curriculum mapping tools.

 How to Use It